 Under the authority of OPA, a council of federal and state Trustees (DWH Trustees) was established to assess natural resource injuries resulting from the incident and to work to make the environment and public whole for those injuries.
-In accordance with OPA NRDA regulations, on February 19, 2016, the DWH Trustees issued the Final PDARP/PEIS detailing a programmatic plan to fund and implement restoration projects across the Gulf with available restoration funds over a 15-year period.
-Based on the DWH Trustees' thorough assessment of
+In accordance with OPA NRDA regulations, in February 2016, the DWH Trustees issued the Final PDARP/PEIS detailing a programmatic plan to fund and implement restoration projects across the Gulf.